snoyberg/posa-chapter/warp.md

 ## Clean-up with timers

-### For connections
+### Timers for connections

 To prevent slowloris attacks, Warp kills a user thread, which communicates with a client, if the client does not send a significant amount of data for a specified period (30 seconds by default).

+TBD: System.Timeout

-Tthe heart of Warp's timeout system is the following two points:
+The heart of Warp's timeout system is the following two points:

 - Double `IORef`s
 - Safe swap and merge algorithm